 City and Guilds

-City and guilds ESOL qualifications – In these, there are three units: Reading, Writing and Speaking & Listening.
+City and guilds ESOL qualifications are designed to support English language development for work or further learning; in these, there are three units: Reading, Writing and Speaking & Listening.
 The full-mode qualification requires all three, although a standalone Speaking and Listening qualification is also available.
 City and guilds ESOL Skills for Life is for anyone living in the UK whose first language isn’t English.
 There are five levels available, to meet the needs of people whose English is at different levels.
-The qualifications are designed to support English language development for work or further learning

 Depending on the level you choose, the English that you’ll learn will help you to:

 - find a job or get on at work